Jay Dasilva

-Jay Rhys Dasilva (born 22 April 1998) is a professional footballer who plays as a defender/left-wing back for club Coventry City and the Wales national team.
+Jay Rhys Dasilva (born 22 April 1998) is a professional footballer who plays as a defender for club Coventry City and the Wales national team.
 He was also capped 63 times as an England youth international at all levels (from U16 to U21).

 Club career

 Chelsea

 Dasilva joined Chelsea from Luton Town in 2012, aged just thirteen, and was quickly integrated into the club's youth setup, making his under-16 debut as an under-15 the following year.
 The following season, he made 23 appearances for the youth team, including scoring in the 2013–14 FA Youth Cup final first leg against Fulham.

 During his second full season with the under-18s, Dasilva won the 2014–15 FA Youth Cup, as well as the 2014–15 UEFA Youth League, playing all but one game in the UEFA Youth League.
 He signed his first professional contract in July 2015, having forced himself into Chelsea's under-21 side, where he established himself as a key player over the next year.
 He became one of the only players in history to win three FA Youth Cups, alongside teammate Jake Clarke-Salter and five of the famed Busby Babes, when he was part of the Chelsea side that lifted the 2015–16 FA Youth Cup.
 He was also a member of the Chelsea side that claimed the 2015–16 UEFA Youth League, however he was an unused substitute in the final victory against PSG.